Last updated on 2026-02-02

 Graduates of the Bachelor of Engineering - Electronic Systems Engineering program can pursue a variety of career paths in Canada, including:

-• Electronics Engineer: Designs and tests electronic circuits and systems, working on projects ranging from consumer electronics to industrial equipment.
+- Electronics Engineer: Designs and tests electronic circuits and systems, ensuring they meet specifications and standards.

-• Systems Analyst: Analyzes and improves IT systems, ensuring they align with business goals and user requirements.
+- Systems Analyst: Analyzes and improves IT systems, ensuring they meet business needs and enhance efficiency.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.